flozz/stone.js/README.md

 ### Internationalize Your Application

-#### Internationalize Javascript
+#### Internationalize JavaScript

-To internationalize your Javascript files, you just have to "mark" all translatable strings of your application by passing them to the `gettext` function.
+To internationalize your JavaScript files, you just have to "mark" all translatable strings of your application by passing them to the `gettext` function.

 **Example:**